PedroMPCardoso/MonitoringGreenhousesPortugal/README.md

 ![DiagramaGitHub](https://user-images.githubusercontent.com/56046521/199080459-bc7bcdd8-e024-4172-a945-8bab1dcb5e6d.PNG)

-The scripts for the **Jupyter Notebook** are in this repository, however the script for the **Google Earth Engine Code** is provided by link
+The scripts for the **Jupyter Notebook** are in this repository, however the script for the **Google Earth Engine Code** is provided by link.

+The methods used to mask clouds are in this repository and in the **GEE** provided link.

 ## LINKS